bustamante-lab/patientJourney/README.md

 ## Current development status
-This package is in development by Arturo Pineda, PhD
+This package is in development by Arturo Lopez Pineda, PhD (arturolp @ stanford.edu)